 One Show: Shortlist

 One in three children in America is overweight or obese.
-To help fight childhood obesity, we launched The Greatest Action Movie Ever (G.A.M.E.).
-This integrated platform uses something kids love—action movies—to get them doing things they usually resist: being physically active and eating right.
+To help fight childhood obesity, I co-wrote and directed The Greatest Action Movie Ever (G.A.M.E.).
+This integrated platform used something kids already love—action movies—to get them to do what they usually resist: be physically active and eat right.

 Thousands of kids took action.
 Millions of views.
 Billions of calories burned.